Sensor Tool Lights the Way for Non-Hallucinogenic Drug Development

 “It’s a very fast process, you can get an answer in a matter of minutes as opposed to days for a couple of compounds for mice,” he continued.

-The confirmation educed by hallucinogens and non-hallucinogens, known as direct optimal read out of 5HT confirmation, can provide researchers insight into the potential behavioral effects of these binders not just for psychedelics, as a lot of important non-hallucinogenic drugs bind to this receptor.
+The confirmation educed by hallucinogens and non-hallucinogens, known as direct optimal read out of 5HT confirmation, can provide researchers insight into the potential behavioral effects of these binders for more than psychedelics, as a lot of important non-hallucinogenic drugs bind to this receptor.

 “Do you need the hallucinogenic effects, no, you can decouple the two, and I’ve been making chemical modifications to the structure of hallucinogenics to make them non-hallucinogenic, but still provide those therapeutic effects,” said Olson.

-Olson said these new drugs could be like a new anti-psychotic or replace often unfavorable treatments like Selective Serotonin Reuptake Inhibitor (SSRI), which are only effective for a small number of people as studies show a third of people won’t respond to these treatments.
+Olson said these new drugs could be like a new anti-psychotic or replace often unfavorable treatments like Selective Serotonin Reuptake Inhibitors, which are only effective for a small number of people as studies show a third of people won’t respond to these treatments.

 Olson said the drugs would be more cost-effective than current mental health therapies, as they would be cheaper than paying for three days of therapy and multiple physicians.
-Current hallucinogenic therapies, such as psilocybin treatments, which are offered at relatively few treatment centers, require lengthy days at the clinic, and very few clinicians are properly trained to provide psilocybin assisted therapy, which could potentially exacerbate health inequities.
+Current hallucinogenic therapies, such as psilocybin treatment, are offered at relatively few treatment centers, require lengthy days at the clinic and very few clinicians are properly trained to provide psilocybin assisted therapy.
+These factors could also exacerbate health inequities.

 COVID-19 raised awareness for finding new medicines to treat mental health disorders, as there has been a rise in mental health conditions following the pandemic.
 Olson said about 20% of the population lives with mental disorders in the U.S., emphasizing the need to innovate and move the needle for new and better treatments.

-Delix has been talking to big Pharma companies about potential partnerships and licensing opportunities, and Olsen said big Pharma is interested in this space and everyone is trying to figure out what the best bet would be going forward.
+Delix has been talking to larger pharmaceutical companies about potential partnerships and licensing opportunities, and Olsen said some are interested in this space and everyone is trying to figure out what the best bet would be going forward.

 In The News